Building Virtues

 The solution to both issues of parish life and school are found when one solves for the other.
 By putting school construction first, we will be able to address the pressing issues the school currently faces AND reduce the school's foot- print in the process.
 This will create an incredible amount of space to then build a proper parish center and gymnasium.

-How much am I expected to give?
+How much am I expected to give and for how long?

 Your pledge is a very personal decision.
 This campaign is a unique opportunity for the church to continue as a vibrant place to worship.
 Ultimately, we ask that you consider making a sacrificial gift that is in addition to tithing.